COMMUNIA-Association/DSM-directive-cultural-heritage/art7-9.md

     Member States may provide for specific requirements to determine whether works and other subject-matter can be licensed in accordance with paragraph 1 or used under the exception or limitation referred to in paragraph 1a.
 Such requirements shall not extend beyond what is necessary and reasonable, and shall not preclude the possibility to determine the out-of-commerce status of a set of works or other subject-matter as a whole, when it is reasonable to presume that all works or other subject-matter are out-of commerce.

-4. Member States shall ensure that the licences referred to in paragraph 1 are sought from a collective management organisation that is representative for the Member State where the cultural heritage institution is established.
+4. Member States shall ensure that the licences referred to in paragraph 1 are sought from a collective management organisation that is representative in the sense of point (a) of paragraph 1.

 5. This Article shall not apply to sets of out-of- commerce if, on the basis of the reasonable effort referred to in paragraph 2, there is evidence that such sets predominantly consist of: